Nurses arrested for illegally distributing tramadol

 Source: www.ghanaweb.live

-Three individuals, claiming to be nurses at the Walewale Government Hospital and Kumbungu Health Centre, were apprehended while illegally distributing tramadol to local dealers.
+Three individuals, including two men who claimed to be nurses at Walewale Government Hospital and Kumbungu Health Centre, were apprehended red-handed illegally distributing tramadol to dealers.

-The suspects were caught in the act, distributing large quantities of tramadol, including doses of 150mg and 250mg, which are restricted drugs.

-They were found in possession of numerous boxes of tramadol, which they were selling at prices significantly below the market value.
+According to Adomonline, the suspects were caught distributing large quantities of Tramadol, including 150mg and 250mg doses, to dealers of these restricted drugs, possessing multiple boxes of Tramadol which they were selling at significantly lower prices than the market value.

-Tramadol, known for its potent pain-relieving effects, is subject to strict regulation due to its potential for abuse and addiction, with the recommended dosage typically being 50mg.
+Tramadol, a potent pain medication, is tightly regulated due to its potential for abuse and addiction, with the recommended dosage typically at 50mg.

-Upon questioning, the suspects confessed to the illegal nature of their activities, admitting to selling tramadol along with other drugs to residents in the area.
+Upon interrogation, the suspects admitted to the criminal nature of their action, confessing to selling Tramadol along with other drugs to residents in the area.

-Their arrest followed observations by security officials of suspicious activities, leading to their apprehension.
+Their arrests came after security officials observed suspicious activities and confronted the suspects.